-In the first form pupils will initially be taught in sets based on their entrance test, the only comparative data we have; we usually start with 2 joint top sets and a set 3 and 4 (and 5 if it is 5 form entry).
+In the first form pupils will initially be taught in sets based on their entrance test.
 After four short module tests on different aspects of number work (integer arithmetic, factors and primes, decimals, negative numbers, fractions and percentages) they will have a Numeracy Test based on all the work covered, this will be in late November or early December.
 We then re set the first form based on large number test (0.5 weighted) and their individual module test scores (the average is weighted 0.5).
-We then move onto Algebra with one lesson a fortnight dedicated to Numeracy, and our internal Numeracy Awards (an example of the Bronze, Silver and Gold awards can be found on FoldR)
+We then move onto Algebra with one lesson a fortnight dedicated to Numeracy, and our internal Numeracy Awards (an example of the Bronze, Silver and Gold awards can be found on FoldR).
+A few further changes take place after the Algebra test.